mimmeer-github/mimmeer-github/README.md

 But at the time **2FA** was *very* annoying - Chrome never remembered my passwords or 2FA stuff.

 ## 🔭 I’m currently working on ...
 Ok, firstly, how should I put it.......
-I am even *far* into Web Development now (as of October 2024).
+I am even *far* into Web Development now.
-I am into Python, MicroPython, but mostly into C# - but I still don't get why it's pronounced "C-Sharp".
+I am into Python, MicroPython, but most of my programming power is in C# - but I still don't get why it's pronounced "C-Sharp".

 UPDATE: Now I've started with C#!